Inventory of Elizabeth I: Jewels as gifts

-Elizabeth received gifts of jewels from courtiers at New Year, and from diplomats.
-In January 1585 Catherine Howard, Countess of Nottingham gave her "a jewel of gold being a dolphin fully garnished with sparks of ruby with a personage upon his back having a lute in his hand", a representation of the classical myth of Arion.
-She was also given jewels at country house entertainments staged during her progresses.
+Elizabeth was given jewels during country house entertainments staged during her progresses.
 At the Ryecote Entertainment, the gifts represented the military activities of the sons of Sir Henry Norris.
-At the Harefield Entertainment in August 1602 Elizabeth was presented with a diamond feather and an anchor.
+At the Harefield Entertainment in August 1602 Elizabeth was presented with a diamond feather (or heart) and an anchor.
+The two jewels were said to be worth £600 and £1000.
 When Christopher Hatton was unable to join her on a progress, he gave her a jewel featuring a bagpipe, which she wore on her ruff.
 This was an allusion to shepherds and sheep, Elizabeth's nickname for Hatton was "her mutton", as she herself explained to Sir Robert Cecil.

 Jewels in the Stowe inventory

 The inventory has three sections of jewels, the first group has 77 items kept by Elizabeth's lady in waiting Mary Radcliffe, the second section lists 19 jewels kept by the Countess of Suffolk and transferred to Thomas Gorges, Master of the Wardrobe, to make the inventory, and the third section lists 32 jewels kept by Mary Radcliffe passed to Gorges.
 After the inventory was taken by the auditor Francis Gofton, Gorges returned the jewels to Radcliffe on 28 May 1603.
 The entries have annotations in various hands which help to track the transfer of pieces to Anne of Denmark or their sale after the Union of the Crowns.
 Some entries are given below, abridged and with modernised spelling: